schilln/schilln/README.md

 This paper is the result!
 (Along with some other experiments.)

+## Classifying and forecasting sleep states using brain waves ([paper](Do_UMAP_when_you're_tired.pdf))

+Sleep researchers have identified various stages of sleep.
+When a patient's sleep stages are of interest, researchers typically record the patient's brain waves and annotate them with sleep stages by hand.
+To practice our skills with **machine learning methods**, fellow students and I employed various models (including the Kalman filter, reservoir computing, and more) to do the same.

 ## Analyzing neural net loss surfaces in "dataspace" ([paper and code](https://github.com/schilln/loss-surfaces-in-data))

 Traditional deep learning research often examines a model's loss surface in "weightspace"—one measures how the loss changes on a dataset as the parameters, or weights, vary.